conradwt/rails-setup-guide-for-windows/README.md

       Note: `<your user name>` should be replaced with your actual user name within Ubuntu.

-    - change name and email address settings:
+    - change name and email address settings

       ```text
       name = <your firstname lastname>